debadityasingh8972/weather-forecast/README.md

 - **5-Day Forecast:** The application displays a 5-day forecast for the selected city, showing the date, average temperature, description of the weather, and appropriate weather icons.

-- **Unit Conversion:** Users can toggle between Celsius and Fahrenheit units for temperature display.

 - **Responsive Design:** The application is designed to be responsive and look good on both desktop and mobile devices.

 ## Technologies Used